Why make a Will?

 If you are making gifts of specific items such as a car, expensive jewellery or furniture etc, it is recommended that you include a letter of wishes in your Will to give all the items to one person but express the hope that they will distribute the gifts in accordance with the letter.
 This is a very flexible arrangement and you can change the list at any time.

 This is what is left of your estate after payment of debts, legacies, any Inheritance Tax, and legal fees, but it excludes jointly owned assets which will pass automatically to the other joint owner.
 You must specify who is to inherit the residue.
 I will ask you to consider what should happen to the residue if any of these people die before you.
 If children are to benefit, you can specify the age at which they become entitled.

 On divorce, your Will will still be valid except for any gifts specified to pass to your ex-partner, and also their appointment as your Executor.
 This can create serious problems and it is advised that you make a new Will.
 If your new Will does not include a new spouse or partner, or a former spouse, or a child, it is possible that your late ex-partner could claim against your estate.
-If this applies to you, you should ask for extra advice at the time you contact us.
+If this applies to you, you should ask for advice from our will writing solicitors in Brighton.

 Why Contact Our Will Writing Solicitors in Brighton?